Ligamentous laxity

-Cause
+Ligamentous laxity or ligament laxity can appear in a variety of ways and levels of severity.

 In most people, ligaments (which are the tissues that connect bones to each other) are naturally tight in such a way that the joints are restricted to 'normal' ranges of motion.
 This creates normal joint stability.
 If muscular control does not compensate for ligamentous laxity, joint instability may result.
 The trait is almost certainly hereditary, and is usually something the affected person would just be aware of, rather than a serious medical condition.
-However, if there is widespread laxity of other connective tissue, then this may be a sign of Ehlers–Danlos syndrome.
+However, if there is widespread laxity of other connective tissue, then this may be a sign of Ehlers–Danlos syndrome, Down syndrome, Klippel–Feil syndrome, juvenile idiopathic arthritis, Larsen syndrome, Marfan syndrome, osteogenesis imperfecta, and other medical conditions.

 Ligamentous laxity may also result from injury, such as from a vehicle accident.
 It can result from whiplash and be overlooked for years by doctors who are not looking for it, despite the chronic pain that accompanies the resultant spinal instability.
 Ligamentous laxity will show up on an upright magnetic resonance imaging (MRI), the only kind of MRI that will show soft tissue damage.
-It can be seen in standing stress radiographs in flexion, extension, and neutral views as well, and also digital motion X-ray, or DMX.
+It can only be inferred from a digital motion x-ray.

-An advantage to having lax ligaments and joints is the ability to withstand pain from hyperextension; however, this is also a disadvantage as a lack of perceived pain can prevent a person from removing the ligament from insult, leading to ligament damage.
-People with hypermobile joints (or "double-jointed" people), almost by definition, have lax ligaments.